-Under the Carbon Neutral Government Regulation of BC's Greenhouse Gas Reduction Targets Act, JIBC reports on emissions to the BC Climate Action Secretariat, and purchases credits to offset these emissions.
+Under the Carbon Neutral Government Regulation of the Greenhouse Gas Reduction Targets Act, JIBC reports emissions to the British Columbia Climate Action Secretariat and purchases credits to offset these emissions.
 As part of this, a Carbon Neutral Action Report is prepared by JIBC each year outlining efforts undertaken and planned to reduce carbon emissions.
-Through the purchase of offsets JIBC is carbon neutral by definition.
+Through the purchase of offsets, JIBC is carbon neutral by definition.